 The full cantilever, modified laminar flow wings with integral fuel tanks are constructed of a forward spar, main spar, conventional formed sheet metal ribs and aluminum skin.
 The integral fuel tanks are formed by the forward spar, two sealing ribs, and an aft fuel tank spar forward of the main spar.
-The modified Frise type ailerons and single-slotted flaps are of the conventional formed sheet metal ribs and smooth aluminum skin construction.
+The Frise-type ailerons and single-slot type flaps are of the conventional formed sheet metal ribs and smooth aluminum skin construction.
 The ailerons are equipped with ground adjustable trim tabs on the inboard end of the trailing edge, and balance weights in the leading edges.

 The empennage (tail assembly) consists of a conventional vertical stabilizer and rudder, and a stabilator.
 The vertical stabilizer and rudder are of conventional construction consisting of formed sheet metal forward and aft spars, and formed sheet metal ribs covered with aluminum skin.
 The tip of the rudder is designed with a leading edge overhang which contains a balance weight.
-The stabilator is a combination of the horizontal stabilizer and elevator, and incorporates a 40% span anti-servo trim tab.-The stabilator is constructed of a torque transmitting primary spar, an aft spar, formed sheet metal ribs, and aluminum skin.
-The stabilator contains a beam mounted balance weight attached to the center of the pri-
+The stabilator is a combination of the horizontal stabilizer and elevator, and incorporates a 40% span anti-servo trim tab.
+The stabilator is constructed of a torque transmitting primary spar, an aft spar, formed sheet metal ribs, and aluminum skin.
+The stabilator contains a beam mounted balance weight attached to the center of the primary spar and extending into the fuselage tailcone.
+The leading edge con-